Jimmxyz/Minesweeper-CLI/README.md

 >You also need to have java installed.

 >[!TIP]
->On debian and ubuntu based distribution java will be automaticly installed at the first launch.
+>On debian, ubuntu, fedora, suse and arch based distribution java will be automaticly installed.
 # Run it
 ## Linux :
-Change the terminal locaion to be in the folder.
+Change the terminal locaion to be in the folder 'minesweeper_install'.
-Then use this command : `bash ./launch.sh`.
+Then use this command : `bash ./install.sh`.
+Then follow the instruction.
 ## Mac OS :
 >[!WARNING]
 >The program was not tested on macos.
+Install java.

-Change the terminal locaion to be in the folder.
+Then change the terminal locaion to be in the folder 'minesweeper_install'.
+Then use this command : `chmod +x install.sh`.
-Then use this command : `bash ./launch.sh`.
+Then use this command : `sudo xattr -d com.apple.quarantine install.sh`.
+The use this command : `./install.sh`.
+Then follow the instruction.

 ## Windows :
 >[!WARNING]